-Her hunger for knowledge and determination to turn information into action has contributed to her most recent success at Rockwell Group.
+Madison's hunger for knowledge and determination to turn information into action has contributed to her most recent success at Rockwell Group.
 There, she led international award-winning campaigns for heavy-hitting brands such as Puma, Gucci, and Rolex.

 Meanwhile, she vastly improved the productivity of her department by implementing strategic project management methods and ensuring a work-life balance for her team.
 Madison believes mindfulness in the workplace is key to success, a tenet she lives out through her interests in yoga, meditation, gardening, and painting.

 If you’re job seeking, considering a career change or looking to take on projects or gigs, mention it in your statement.
-(Include your email address in the last sentence, so it’s easy to get in touch with you.)
+Include your email address in the last sentence, so it’s easy to get in touch with you.

 Madison is currently working as a freelance marketing director and is always interested in a challenge.
 Reach out to email@example.com to connect!

 Once you’ve completed the exercises above, you’ll have some material to work into your ‘About Me’ page.
 Ideally, each answer should flow into the next.
 Again, you want the finished product to convey who you are and what you’re doing, how you got there, and where you’re looking to go next.

-Madison is a director of brand marketing, with experience managing global teams and multi-million-dollar campaigns.
+Madison Blackstone is a director of brand marketing, with experience managing global teams and multi-million-dollar campaigns.
 Her background in brand strategy, visual design, and account management inform her mindful but competitive approach.
 Madison is fueled by her passion for understanding the nuances of cross-cultural advertising.
 She considers herself a ‘forever student,’ eager to both build on her academic foundations in psychology and sociology and stay in tune with the latest digital marketing strategies through continued coursework.

-Her hunger for knowledge and determination to turn information into action has contributed to her most recent success at Rockwell Group, where she led international, award-winning campaigns for heavy-hitting brands, such as Puma, Gucci, and Rolex.
+Madison's hunger for knowledge and determination to turn information into action has contributed to her most recent success at Rockwell Group, where she led international, award-winning campaigns for heavy-hitting brands, such as Puma, Gucci, and Rolex.
 Meanwhile, she vastly improved the productivity of her team by implementing strategic project management methods and ensuring a work-life balance for her department.

 Madison believes mindfulness in the workplace is key to success - a tenet she lives out through her interests in yoga, meditation, gardening, and painting.
 Madison is currently working as a freelance marketing director and is always interested in a challenge.
 Reach out to firstname.lastname@example.org to connect!